How The CDC's Reluctance To Use The 'F-Word' — Firearms — Hinders Suicide Prevention

 A lot of attention has been paid to how this has stopped the CDC from funding certain kinds of gun violence research.
 The law also had another effect: It led the CDC to tiptoe around guns as it tries to tackle the increase in suicides.

-"CDC staff do their best to provide the very latest science and evidence-based data to the public so they can protect their health," an CDC spokesperson told NPR, declining to make any agency official available for an interview.
+"CDC staff do their best to provide the very latest science and evidence-based data to the public so they can protect their health," a CDC spokesperson told NPR, declining to make any agency official available for an interview.

 NPR reviewed early drafts and editing notes of a major 2018 CDC suicide report and a guide on suicide prevention, obtained through a Freedom of Information Act request, along with the agency's public anti-suicide messages.